JaredHLZhang/61040-portfolio/assignments/assignment1.md

 ## 4. Features

 ### Problem 1: LDR Miscommunication and less emotional connection
-- An AI mediator – understand the context and help the couple to align the misunderstanding.
+- An AI mediator – understands the context and helps the couple to align the misunderstanding.
-- A memory generator – An AI understand their communication context and help them generate some memory records in visual, which they always miss in long-distance (eg. no group photo, no visual memories)
+- A memory generator – An AI that understands their communication context and helps them generate some memory records in visual form, which they always miss in long-distance (e.g. no group photo, no visual memories)
 - Adaptive communication coaching – Provides suggestions to improve understanding over time.

 ### Problem 2: AI Companionship but not causing social isolation